Opal card: Contactless payments

 A trial supporting direct contactless payments from debit and credit cards was introduced on 6 July 2017.
 This allows passengers to tap on or off using their card or a mobile device linked to their card's account, thereby removing the need to use an Opal card or ticket.
 The trial began on the F1 Manly ferry service, initially only for holders of Mastercard contactless cards.
 All passengers were charged the price of an adult Opal single trip ticket.
 On 12 March 2018, the trial was expanded to include all Sydney Ferries and Sydney light rail services, and support for Visa and American Express cards was also added.
 On 26 November 2018, it was further expanded to cover all Sydney Trains and NSW TrainLink intercity services.
 The contactless fare structure was also changed to charge normal Opal peak hour fares, and support for the daily, weekly and Sunday caps was introduced.
 However contactless payments could not be used to benefit from or pay for Weekly Travel Rewards, Transfer Discounts, Off-peak train fare discounts, Trip Advantage and free access to Opal park & ride carparks.
 On 29 July 2019, all Opal benefits except park & ride and on demand services, were extended to contactless payments.
 The rollout of contactless payment to Opal controlled buses commenced on 2 August 2019 and was complete by the end of September 2019.
 For detailed rollout information see Contactless rollout on buses.

 The technology is based on a system developed by Cubic Transport Systems on licence from Transport for London.

+On 12 April 2026, it was announced that a system digital upgrade effective 16 April would enable passengers to link a concession to contactless payment methods.